AabhaAB/Insurance-Management-App/README.md

 The application uses an H2 in-memory database by default.
 You can change the database configuration in the `application.properties` file.

+## Testing

+The Insurance App has been thoroughly tested using Selenium, a powerful testing tool for web applications.
+The automated tests cover various aspects of the application to ensure its functionality and reliability.

+### Selenium Testing

+We have used Selenium to perform automated tests on the Insurance App.
+These tests include:

+- End-to-end testing of critical workflows
+- User interface testing to ensure a seamless experience
+- Functional testing of key features

+### How to Run Tests

+To run the Selenium tests locally, follow these steps:

+1. Ensure you have the required dependencies installed.
+2. Configure the test environment.
+3. Run the Selenium tests.

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to add new features, please feel free to open an issue or submit a pull request.